-In warfare, lasers could be used to blind enemy troops.
-This is partially addressed by the 1995 Protocol on Blinding Laser Weapons has been signed by 99 countries, including the U.S., as of Feb.
+The fear that lasers can be used to blind enemy troops helped lead to the 1995 Protocol on Blinding Laser Weapons which has been signed by 99 countries, including the U.S., as of Feb.
 2011.
 It prohibits the use of lasers to cause permanent blindness.
 The full text of the protocol is:

 - Article 1: It is prohibited to employ laser weapons specifically designed, as their sole combat function or as one of their combat functions, to cause permanent blindness to unenhanced vision, that is to the naked eye or to the eye with corrective eyesight devices.
 The High Contracting Parties shall not transfer such weapons to any State or non-State entity.

 - Article 2: In the employment of laser systems, the High Contracting Parties shall take all feasible precautions to avoid the incidence of permanent blindness to unenhanced vision.
 Such precautions shall include training of their armed forces and other practical measures.